BuildingComponentLibrary/bcl-manifest/README.md

 # Building Component Library Manifest

+**The BCL has moved to https://bcl.nlr.gov.
+Update your bookmarks for uninterrupted access to the library.**

 This repo is a manifest of all GitHub repositories providing content to the BCL.
 Repos can be either `component` or `measure` repos.
 Repos must be public and hosted on [Github.com](https://github.com).

 ## Contribute Content